rubocop/rubocop/manual/cops_style.md

 parentheses using `EnforcedStyle`.
 Omission is only enforced when removing the parentheses won't cause a different behavior.

+`AllowSafeAssignment` option for safe assignment.
+By safe assignment we mean putting parentheses around an assignment to indicate "I know I'm using an assignment as a condition.
+It's not a mistake."

 ### Examples

 #### EnforcedStyle: require_no_parentheses (default)